The Very Strange and Mostly True Story of

 The short answer is: Nobody knows.

-THE UPRIGHTS are five artists - an author, a photographer, a cartoonist, an archeologist and a poet - who also enjoy making music together.
+THE UPRIGHTS are five artists - an author, a photographer, a cartoonist, a videographer and a poet - who also enjoy making music together.
 They live in different parts of the world and record their tracks remotely from one another.

-They have recorded one CD - Shadow Men - as a collaborative effort.
-They also plan to release individual projects which highlight the interests and styles of each of them separately.
-The Grey Man Sessions by keyboardist Peter Upright is a collection of jazzy instrumentals.
+They have recorded two CDs - Shadow Men and Crooked Forest as collaborative efforts.
+They also plan to release individual projects which highlight the interests and styles of each member separately.
+The Grey Man Sessions by keyboardist Peter Upright is a collection of smooth jazz instrumentals.
 Ghost Ship is an album of singer-songwriter material by guitarist Rod Upright.
-Horn player Willy Upright and drummer John Thomas Upright are currently working on their own recordings.
+Kryptos is a conglomeration of straight jazz songs by horn player Willy Upright.
+Drummer John Thomas Upright has released a CD of electronica-based material entitled, Psychotic Episodes.

 Bassist Dick Upright was unavailable for an interview at this time.

-Speculation is that he has either left the band or has died.
+Speculation is that he has either left the band or is dead in a ditch somewhere.
 (Bass players!)

 ROD UPRIGHT - Electric and Acoustic Guitars, Mandolin, Uke and Lap Steel